chaerim-kim/chaerim-kim.github.io/_posts/2020-12-01-Projects-Unicycle.md

 - JavaScript to generate dynamic price calculation
 - CSS/ HTML and JinJa templating of the frontend
 - Implementation of bicycle availability function

+## 📜 License

+This project is licensed under the terms of the [MIT license.](https://opensource.org/licenses/mit-license.php)